LoopKit/loopdocs/docs/browser/bb-errors.md

 ### Annotation without Clear Message (*Certificates*)

 This section is left here for those who have an older version (3.4 or older) in their fork.

-If that is you, please follow these directions, [Rebuild Errors: Quick Reference](#rebuild-errors-quick-reference) and ignore this section.
+> If you have updated to 3.6.0 or newer, refer to [Rebuild Errors: Quick Reference](#rebuild-errors-quick-reference) and ignore this section.

-Not all error messages have a clear annotation (up through version 3.4.x).
+Not all error messages had a clear annotation (up through version 3.4.x).

 For example, the graphic below shows a failure of&nbsp;<span translate="no">*GitHub* Action: 3.
 Create Certificates</span>&nbsp;.